 This leads to the last point…

-But a man of understanding is someone who helps you discern the motives of your heart.
-A man of understanding thinks deeper than just what you said or did.
-He knows how to probe beneath the surface.
-He not only seeks God’s wisdom, he seeks to know you.
+But a friend of understanding is someone who helps you discern the motives of your heart.
+They think deeper than just what you said or did.
+They know how to probe beneath the surface.
+They not only seek God’s wisdom, they seek to know you.

 What is a “man of understanding” like?
 The book of Proverbs says we identify these wise friends by how they live.

-• knows when he lacks wisdom.
-He seeks understanding diligently.
-He is always a student of human nature and divine truth (Prov.
+- know when they lack wisdom.
+They seek understanding diligently.
+They are always a student of human nature and divine truth (Proverbs.
 2:3).

 Fostering Natural Friendships for the Glory of God

 These sorts of friendships aren’t built overnight.
-The men of your church won’t meet someone today who can discern the motives of their heart tomorrow.
-But this is the goal we need to strive towards: to be brothers who know one another so well that we become men of understanding to each other.
+The people of your church won’t meet someone today who can discern the motives of their heart tomorrow.
+But this is the goal we need to strive toward.

 We need to start small and work up.
 Experience shows that every friendship goes through different levels of communication.